 Private-public partnership amongst industry, government, academia, and investors is essential to achieving the impartial governance and revolutionary innovation needed to reassert U.S. leadership in semiconductor technology.

-With the passage of the CHIPS Act, the U.S. government is at a critical juncture in determining its future in the semiconductor industry.
-The potential for $50 billion worth of investments necessitates consultation with the experts, which is why MITRE Engenuity convened them for a seven-part speaker series: Circuit Talk.
-Each episode features insight and expertise from titans of industry, academia, and government, offering their take on where the U.S. should invest, how they should prioritize, and what the future of the semiconductor industry could look like.
+Each episode features insight and expertise from titans of industry, academia, and government, offering their takes on where the U.S. should invest, how it should prioritize, and what the future of the semiconductor industry could look like.

 Circuit Talk Speaker Series